aws/copilot-cli/site/content/docs/manifest/static-site.en.md

 Parameters related to your static assets.

 <span class="parent-field">files.</span><a id="files-source" href="#files-source" class="field">`source`</a> <span class="type">String</span>
-The path, relative to your project root, to the directory or file to upload to S3.
+The path, relative to your workspace root, to the directory or file to upload to S3.

 <span class="parent-field">files.</span><a id="files-recursive" href="#files-recursive" class="field">`recursive`</a> <span class="type">Boolean</span>
 Whether or not the source directory should be uploaded recursively.
 Defaults to true for directories.